 Component Evidence of need for intervention Training Space Lack of FE and HE provision in Whitby, exacerbated by poor transport links to nearest providers (CU: Scarborough, Scarborough TEC).
 Capacity constraints facing Whitby and District Fishing School, limiting the potential for expansion in terms of both courses (both breadth and level) and facilities.
-Poor standard of current facilities at the poor visibility; spread of training over two sites and poor links to town centre.
-Relatively high numbers of NEETs and lower than average qualifications locally.
-Commercial Floorspace Previous proposals to develop Endeavour Wharf from in 2015 fell down due to potential EU funding being withdrawn.
+Poor standard of current facilities at Commercial Floorspace Previous proposals to develop Endeavour Wharf from in 2015 fell down due to potential EU funding being withdrawn.
 The supporting property market report (see Appendix) indicates that overall scale of the property market in Whitby is small.
 The growth of the economy to accommodate a wider function, such as servicing the offshore energy market, is likely to require a broader array of employment spaces than currently provided in Whitby, such as workshop and hybrid workshop/office space (20-150 square metre (sqm) units).
 Limited provision of temporary and/or flexible office and event space in Whitby, with the Green Lane Centre within the town being well-used and not able to readily provide additional capacity.
 Incubation Space Property market report indicates that there is a lack of suitable, flexible spaces for start-up or small businesses, with high demand at St Hilda's Business Centre and Green Lane Business Centre.
 Potential opportunities include serviced office space for start-up and microbusinesses (10-100 sqm units).
-Business start-ups represented 9.5% of total businesses in Scarborough borough in 2018, significantly lower than the national average (12.9%)3.
-Harbourmaster's Office Currently housed in a 2-storey building at the southern end of Endeavour Wharf, the Harbourmaster's office lacks profile/visibility.
-General site - The site is currently primarily surface car parking and, given its strategic location within the wider town centre and harbour, is underutilised.
+Business start-ups represented 9.5% of total businesses in Scarborough borough in 2018, significantly lower than the national average (12.9%).
+Harbourmaster's Office - Currently housed in a 2-storey building at the southern end of Endeavour Wharf, the Harbourmaster's office lacks profile/visibility.
+General site The site is currently primarily surface car parking and, given its strategic location within the wider town centre and harbour, is underutilised.

 Previous propositions for a maritime focused centre have been proposed and studied by the private sector but have not been progressed due to lack of funding available to support the delivery of the project.
-In 2015/16, Marine Weildow undertook public consultation on their proposal to develop a business operations hub at the site, incorporating training space alongside office space for its headquarters, as well as space for the Whitby Harbourmaster and for other marine/maritime related to businesses.
+In 2015/16, undertook public consultation on their proposal to develop a business operations hub at the site, incorporating training space alongside office space for its headquarters, as well as space for the Whitby Harbourmaster and for other marine/maritime related to businesses.
 Whitby Fishing School have also previously formally explored significantly expanding their training offer by delivery of a new building/space to overcome limits with what they can currently offer at their one existing site at Whitby Mission & Seafarers Centre with some courses already being part-delivered at another location where specification requirements are met.